Rational approximations on toric varieties: Introduction

-The precise meaning of ``is achieved'' and ``can be achieved'' will be discussed later (Definition \ref{def:achieve}).
-We refer to Theorems \ref{thm:mainthm2} \& \ref{thm:mainthm3} for the complete statements.
-Our result not only gives the precise value of the approximation constant $\alpha$, but also reveals the exact shape of the \emph{locally accumulating} subvariety, therefore can be seen as an effective version of the main theorems in \cite[\S6]{McKinnon-Roth1} in the toric setting.
+The precise meaning of ``properly achieved'' and ``can be achieved'' will be discussed in Section \ref{se:Sectionalpha} (Definition \ref{def:achieve}, Remarks \ref{rmk:achieve}).
+Our result not only gives the precise value of the approximation constant $\alpha$, but also reveals the exact shape of locally accumulating subvarieties, therefore it can be seen as an effective version of the main theorems in \cite[\S6]{McKinnon-Roth1} in the toric setting.
+Theorem \ref{thm:mainthm} also generalises \cite[Corollary 3.4]{McKinnon2007} which considers all dimension $2$ cases.

 All rational curves achieving the best approximation in Theorem \ref{thm:mainthm} are smooth.
-They correspond in fact to the so-called \emph{centred primitive collections} invented by Batyrev \cite{Batyrev}.
-They turn out to link to those components of the space of rational curves $\operatorname{RatCurve^n}(X)$ (cf. \cite[Definition 2.11]{Kollar}) which are \emph{minimal}, whose existence for general varieties (satisfying some extra condition) can now only be proven using the deep theory of Mori (See \cite{Araujo}).
-Also examples of surfaces reveal that both best approximation and generic approximation, especially the latter, show some degeneration-invariance among families of polarized varieties.
-Studying toric varieties may give some evidence on what happens about Diophantine approximation on other varieties (admitting toric degenerations).
-It would also be interesting to compare our result with \cite{ito}, which gives an estimation of the Seshadri constant for general toric varieties.
+In fact, they correspond to the so-called \emph{centred primitive collections}, a notion first invented by Batyrev \cite{Batyrev}.
+They turn out to be parametrised by the components of the space of rational curves $\operatorname{RatCurve^n}(X)$ {RatCurve@$\operatorname{RatCurve^n}(X)$} (see \cite[Definition 2.11]{Kollar}) that are \emph{minimal}, whose existence for general varieties now relies on Mori's theory.

-We believe that, by carefully performing the argument in \cite[\S3]{McKinnon2007}, we should be able to work out Conjecture \ref{conj:mckinnon} for a larger class of varieties not necessarily toric but admit birational morphisms to toric ones.
-This the first time that \emph{the universal torsor method} is employed to the problem of local accumulation.
-It opens a new potential way to study the local distribution of rational points on other varieties.
-For example, lower degree del Pezzo surfaces \cite{Derenthal}, some Fano threefolds \cite{DHHKL}, certain spherical varieties \cite{Brion} \cite{Derenthal-Gagliardi} and eventually T-varieties \cite{Hausen-Suess}.
+Our second result concerns generic approximations. \begin{theorem}[see Theorem \ref{thm:mainthm3}] Under the assumption of Theorem \ref{thm:mainthm}, suppose that $X$ has Picard number $\leqslant 2$ (in particular they verify $(*)$), and that $L$ is nef.
+Then the generic best approximations for $Q$ can be achieved on every very free rational curve through $Q$ of minimal $L$-degree.

+\end{theorem} Under the weaker assumption that $L$ is moreover big, then in many cases we can show that (see Theorem \ref{thm:mainthm3} (2)) the subvariety swept out by the minimal free rational curves through $Q$ is locally accumulating as in Theorem \ref{thm:mainthm} (2).